United Therapeutics (NASDAQ:UTHR) CFO James Edgemond Sells 21,000 Shares of Stock

 Institutional Inflows and Outflows

-A number of hedge funds and other institutional investors have recently made changes to their positions in UTHR.
-Vanguard Group Inc. boosted its holdings in shares of United Therapeutics by 0.3% during the 1st quarter.
-Vanguard Group Inc. now owns 4,457,135 shares of the biotechnology company’s stock worth $1,374,001,000 after buying an additional 15,312 shares in the last quarter.
-AQR Capital Management LLC lifted its position in shares of United Therapeutics by 40.1% during the 2nd quarter.
-AQR Capital Management LLC now owns 1,273,161 shares of the biotechnology company’s stock valued at $362,876,000 after acquiring an additional 364,713 shares during the period.
-Invesco Ltd. lifted its position in shares of United Therapeutics by 90.2% during the 2nd quarter.
-Invesco Ltd. now owns 884,703 shares of the biotechnology company’s stock valued at $254,219,000 after acquiring an additional 419,588 shares during the period.
-Darwin Global Management Ltd. bought a new position in United Therapeutics during the third quarter worth $317,617,000.
-Finally, Assetmark Inc. grew its holdings in United Therapeutics by 38.1% in the second quarter.
-Assetmark Inc. now owns 715,834 shares of the biotechnology company’s stock worth $205,695,000 after purchasing an additional 197,384 shares during the period.
-94.08% of the stock is owned by institutional investors and hedge funds.
+Hedge funds have recently made changes to their positions in the stock.
+CWM LLC grew its holdings in United Therapeutics by 204.3% during the second quarter.
+CWM LLC now owns 5,194 shares of the biotechnology company’s stock worth $1,492,000 after acquiring an additional 3,487 shares during the period.
+AXQ Capital LP lifted its holdings in United Therapeutics by 495.4% in the 2nd quarter.
+AXQ Capital LP now owns 3,888 shares of the biotechnology company’s stock valued at $1,117,000 after acquiring an additional 3,235 shares during the last quarter.
+XTX Topco Ltd bought a new position in shares of United Therapeutics during the 1st quarter valued at about $313,000.
+LPL Financial LLC grew its stake in shares of United Therapeutics by 77.3% in the 1st quarter.
+LPL Financial LLC now owns 25,246 shares of the biotechnology company’s stock worth $7,783,000 after purchasing an additional 11,007 shares during the last quarter.
+Finally, Wealth Enhancement Advisory Services LLC grew its stake in shares of United Therapeutics by 77.4% in the 2nd quarter.
+Wealth Enhancement Advisory Services LLC now owns 6,084 shares of the biotechnology company’s stock worth $1,792,000 after purchasing an additional 2,655 shares during the last quarter.
+Institutional investors and hedge funds own 94.08% of the company’s stock.

 United Therapeutics Company Profile